 If the answer to any of the following questions is 'yes,' the property is exempt from the visual assessment requirement and no further action is needed at this point.
 Place this screening sheet and supporting documentation for each exemption in the program participant's file.
 If the answer to all of these questions is 'no,' then continue to Part 3 to determine whether deteriorated paint is present.

 1. Is it a zero-bedroom or SRO-sized unit?
-Yes No 2.
-Has X-ray or laboratory testing of all painted surfaces by certified personnel been conducted in accordance with HUD regulations and the unit is officially certified to not contain lead-based paint?
-Yes No 3.
-Has this property had all lead-based paint identified and removed in accordance with HUD regulations?
-Yes 4.
-Is the client receiving Federal assistance from another program, where the unit has already undergone (and passed) a visual assessment within the past 12 months (e.g., if the client has a Section 8 youcher and is receiving ESG assistance for a security deposit or arrears)?
-Yes (Obtain documentation for the case file.)
-5. Does the property meet any of the other exemptions described in 24 CFR Part 35.115(a).
+2. Yes No Has X-ray or laboratory testing of all painted surfaces by certified personnel been conducted in accordance with HUD regulations and the unit is officially certified to not contain lead-based paint?
+3. Yes No Has this property had all lead-based paint identified and removed in accordance with HUD regulations?
+4. Yes No Is the client receiving Federal assistance from another program, where the unit has already undergone (and passed) a visual assessment within the past 12 months (e.g., if the client has a Section 8 voucher and is receiving ESG assistance for a security deposit or arrears)?
+5. Yes (Obtain documentation for the case file.)
+No Does the property meet any of the other exemptions described in 24 CFR Part 35.115(a).
 Yes No Please describe the exemption and provide appropriate documentation of the exemption.
-Part 3: Determine the Presence of Deteriorated Paint To determine whether there are any identified problems with paint surfaces, program staff should conduct a visual assessment prior to providing ESG financial assistance to the unit as outlined in the following training on HUD's website at: http://www.hud.gov/offices/lead/training/visualassessment/h00101.htm.
-If no problems with paint surfaces are identified during the visual assessment, then no further action is required at this time.
-Place this screening sheet and certification form (Attachment A) in the program participant's file.
-If any problems with paint surfaces are identified during the visual assessment, then continue to Part 4 to determine whether safe work practices and clearance are required.
+Part 3: Determine the Presence of Deteriorated Paint conduction the following ermine whether there are any identified problems with paint surfaces, program staff should at a visual assessment prior to providing ESG financial assistance to the unit as outlined in lowing training on HUD's website at: If no paction www.hud.gov/offices/lead/training/visualassessment/h00101.htm. roblems with paint surfaces are identified during the visual assessment, then no further is required at this time.
+Place this screening sheet and certification form (Attachment A) program participant's file.
+If any problems with paint surfaces are identified during the visual assessment, then continue to to determine whether safe work practices and clearance are required.
 1. Has a visual assessment of the unit been conducted?
 Yes